Security and data privacy

 .

-GitHub organization (opens in a new tab) owned by Speakeasy and follow the same set of security guidelines and permissions as customer-hosted artifacts.
+GitHub organization (opens in a new tab) owned by Speakeasy.
+These artifacts follow the same set of security guidelines and permissions as customer-hosted artifacts.

 The Speakeasy CLI submits events to the Speakeasy platform to monitor errors, usage, and other telemetry data.
 This data is used to track and resolve issues, identify trends, and improve the Speakeasy platform.